damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ### New-AzServiceBusSubscription
 - Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
+- Input type of parameters `-DefaultMessageTimeToLive`, `-AutoDeleteOnIdle`, `-LockDuration`, `-DuplicateDetectionHistoryTimeWindow` has been changed from System.String to System.Timespan.
+Hence, ISO 8601 format for timespan can NO longer be fed as input to these parameters.
+Please use New-TimeSpan cmdlet object to construct Timespan variables.
+Please refer https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/new-timespan?view=powershell-7.2 to know more about New-TimeSpan.

 ### Set-AzServiceBusSubscription
 - Input type of parameter `-InputObject` and Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
+-
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.

 ### Remove-AzServiceBusSubscription